lynnfaraday/aresmush.com/_root/tutorials/config/fs3skills_chargen.md

 ## min_backgrounds

 You can require how many Background Skills (distinct skills, not points) a character must start with.

+## advantages_cost

+If you are using Advantages, you can configure the cost.
+The default is 2 points per dot.
+You can adjust this depending on how valuable advantages are in your game.
+Making different advantages cost different amounts will require custom code.

 ## max_skill_rating and max_attr_rating